dustinknopoff/gatsby-portfolio/content/rust/bashdoc2.md

 ## Interesting tidbit

-Something that took a long time figure out was that you can `extern crate ..` in a mod.
+Something that took a long time figure out was that you can't `extern crate ..` in a mod.
 You have to declare it in the main file and then can call the `use` statements within the mod.

 ## Gimme JSON